tillmanj/eatingasturias/visit/dining-drinking/eating-and-drinking.md

 ### Chiringuito

 The Spanish beach bar.
-Somewhat equivalent to a Mexican _changarro_ but without the fresh fruit and grocery rack.
+Somewhat equivalent to a Mexican _changarro_ or *palapa* but without the fresh fruit and grocery rack.
 [Chiringuitos](https://eatingasturias.com/wiki/Chiringuito "Chiringuito") are found at almost all the beaches of the area, the prices are at a premium, but how can you go wrong with cold beer and fried sardines on the sand?
 Well worth paying the "scenery tax" for.
 The best chiringuitos serve some variation on fried or grilled seafood, but they all have standard snack bar types of things.

 ### Discoteca